 You may want to think about how, if at all, Hume's principle could be modified to avoid these counterexamples.
 If it cannot be fixed, then Hume fails to show that it is never rational to believe in miracles on the basis of testimony.
 This, of course, does not show that we are currently rational to believe in miracles on the basis of the sorts of testimony we might use as evidence.
 To decide this question, at least three further issues would need investigation.

-- 1. What are the rules which govern rational acceptance of testimony?
-If Hume's principle about testimony is not right, then what is? - 2.
+What are the rules which govern rational acceptance of testimony?
+If Hume's principle about testimony is not right, then what is?
 How good is the evidence for events which seem to be exceptions to the usual natural order?
-This would involve historical investigation into questions like the following: How many witnesses were there?
-How reliable were those witnesses?
+How many witnesses were there?
+How reliable were they?
 Did they have anything to gain by lying?
-Etc. - 3.
+Etc.

 When is good evidence that some event is an exception to the usual natural order also good evidence of supernatural intervention?